ampproject/amp-toolbox/packages/cors/README.md

 ### Logging

-For debugging requests, you can enable the verbose loggin mode via the `verbose` option:
+For debugging requests, you can enable the verbose logging mode via the `verbose` option:

 ```
 app.use(ampCors({